Brainwave Training: Reset Your Neurology and Stress Response

 How Chronic Stress Impacts Brain Waves

-Your brainwaves are deeply connected to and are important for your daily life, health, and mental health.
+Your brainwave physiology is deeply connected to and important for your daily life, health, and mental health.
 When your brainwaves are out of balance, it can impact your emotional and neurophysiological health.
 Under-arousal can result in chronic pain, insomnia, attention deficit, and depression.

 Over-arousal can lead to chronic nerve pain and spasms, agitation, anger, aggression, anxiety, nightmares, and sleep issues.
 A combination of the two may cause anxiety, depression, or ADHD.
 Brainwave instabilities may cause migraines, tinnitus, obsessive-compulsive disorder, rage, tics, panic attacks, bipolar disorder, eating disorders, epilepsy, and other issues.